 No properties file will be used to get default command line argument values.

 Path to the file containing default property values used for command line arguments.

-The following example demonstrates testing directory performance by using the modrate command to write random 16-character description values to all entries in a sample file:
+The following example uses the modrate command to write random 16-character description values to user entries: